-VoIP for Contact Centers: Do's & Don'ts of IVR Menus
+VoIP for Call Centers: Do's & Don'ts of IVR Menus

 IVR menus have long held a poor reputation.
 Many customers become aggravated and choose to speak with a live representative rather than deal with poorly designed menus.
 Poorly designed menus can stem from focusing on keeping specific callers out instead of improving the customer experience.